Co-op for a better community

 “I was terrified the first time I had to give a tour.
 By doing it multiple times a week, I’ve become more confident and comfortable with the information I provide guests with.
 I have become very engaged in conversations with different individuals about the work that is being done at the Food Bank and I think this is something that will be transferable into future positions.”

-“The people who work there are honestly the most special group of people.
-I had one of my coworkers say it to me.
+“The people who work there are honestly the most special group.
+One of my coworkers told me.
 ‘If you don't realize it now when you're done, it'll hit you and you'll realize the people that you're working with are a very special group of people that you don't find everywhere.’
-I could understand what she was saying, but I don't think I fully understood it till recently.”
+I didn't fully understand that until now.”

 “I definitely will continue to be involved and engaged with The Food Bank in some capacity.
 I 100% could see myself, regardless of where I land in my career, finding a way to give back and engage with the organization.
 I want to see the Food Bank flourish, grow and be something that continues 40 years from now.”